-Score 6 5 4 3 2 1 For a grade at this level, your writing: - C For a grade at this level, your writing: For a grade at this level, your writing: For a grade at this level, your writing: For a grade at this level, your writing: Content: Your written response shows an understanding and interpretation of the writing prompt. satisfies the requirements of the writing prompt in a creative and original manner. uses an obvious theme throughout. ■ provides a thoughtful analysis of the writing prompt. ■ uses a clear theme throughout. ■ meets some of the requirements of the writing prompt. ■ includes some key elements that help explain the thesis. ■ offers a simple interpretation of the writing prompt. ■ lacks a theme. meets few of the requirements of the writing prompt. discusses very basic ideas. makes few connections to help explain the thesis. ■ minimally addresses the writing prompt. ■ digresses, repeats, or dwells on insignificant details throughout.
-Development: Your written response gives a clear and logical explanation of ideas, using supporting material. ■ builds and elaborates ideas thoroughly. ■ uses examples precisely. ■ develops the topic in an interesting and imaginative way. ■ demonstrates coherence in the development of ideas. develops the topic in an acceptable way. uses relevant examples throughout the essay. develops ideas clearly and consistently. answers the question in an abbreviated manner. gives brief examples to explain ideas. develops ideas somewhat inconsistently. ■ shows weakness in development of ideas and/or develops ideas without thorough explanation. ■ contains inaccurate, vague, or repetitive details. ■ has limited development of ideas. ■ shows a lack of development of ideas.
-Organization: Your written response shows a coherent, orderly, well-reasoned approach. sets up and maintains a clear focus. establishes a logical, rational sequence of ideas with transitional words and sentences. has an obvious plan of organization. focuses on the thesis statement. uses appropriate devices and transitions. has a general focus. obviously attempts organization. exhibits a logical sequence of ideas. does not show a logical sense of organization. strays from the topic. can be difficult to follow. shows an attempt to create a focus. digresses from the topic. is disorganized. ■ is less organized than a 2-point response. ■ exhibits no organizational pattern or focus.
-Conventions/ Language Use: Your written response shows a sense of audience by using effective vocabulary and varied sentence structure. ■ has vivid language, fluidity, and a sense of engagement and voice. ■ has sophisticated style of sentence structure, sentence variety, and vocabulary. ■ has essentially no errors. ■ has good control of mechanics. ■ contains some errors when using sophisticated language. ■ has a slightly lower quality of sentence structure and sentence variety. ■ shows errors when using sophisticated vocabulary only. has a sense of audience. uses simple sentences. uses an appropriate level of vocabulary. demonstrates partial control of mechanics. exhibits some errors that do not interfere with comprehension. ■ uses vocabulary that is slightly below level. ■ has a vague sense of audience. ■ shows a beginner's control of the language. ■ has errors that begin to interfere with comprehension. ■ exhibits little control of the language. ■ has errors that make comprehension difficult. ■ shows minimal control of language skills. ■ may be illegible or unrecognizable as English.
+Score 6 5 4 3 2 1 For a grade at this level, your writing: For a grade at this level, your writing: For a grade at this level, your writing: For a grade at this level, your writing: For a grade at this level, your writing: For a grade at this level, your writing: Content: Your written response shows an under- standing and interpre- tation of the writing prompt. satisfies the requirements of the writing prompt in a creative and original manner. uses an obvious theme throughout. provides a thoughtful analysis of the writing prompt. uses a clear theme throughout. meets some of the requirements of the writing prompt. includes some key elements that help explain the thesis. offers a simple inter- pretation of the writing prompt. lacks a theme. meets few of the requirements of the writing prompt. discusses very basic ideas. n makes few connections to help explain the thesis. minimally addresses the writing prompt. digresses, repeats, or dwells on insignificant details throughout.
+Development: Your written response gives a clear and logical explanation of ideas, using supporting material. builds and elabo- rates ideas thoroughly. uses examples precisely. develops the topic in an interesting and imaginative way. demonstrates coherence in the development of ideas. develops the topic in an acceptable way. uses relevant examples throughout the essay. develops ideas clearly and consistently. answers the question in an abbreviated manner, gives brief examples to explain ideas. develops ideas somewhat inconsistently. shows weakness in development of ideas and/or develops ideas without thorough explanation. contains inaccurate, vague, or repetitive details. has limited develop- ment of ideas. shows a lack of development of ideas.
+Organization: Your written response shows a coherent, orderly, well-reasoned approach. sets up and main- tains a clear focus. establishes a logical, rational sequence of ideas with transitional words and sentences. has an obvious plan of organization. focuses on the thesis statement. uses appropriate devices and transitions. exhibits a logical sequence of ideas. does not show a logical sense of organization. strays from the topic. can be difficult to follow. shows an attempt to create a focus. digresses from the topic. is disorganized. is less organized than a 2-point response. exhibits no organiza- tional pattern or focus.
+Conventions/ Language Use: Your written response shows a sense of audience by using effective vocabulary and varied sentence structure. has vivid language, fluidity, and a sense of engagement and voice. has sophisticated style of sentence structure, sentence variety, and vocabulary. has essentially no errors. when using sophis- ticated language. • has a slightly lower quality of sentence has a sense of audience. uses simple sentences. uses an appropriate level of vocabulary. demonstrates partial control of mechanics. exhibits some errors that do not interfere with comprehension. uses vocabulary that is slightly below level. has a vague sense of audience. shows a beginner's control of the language. has errors that begin to interfere with comprehension. exhibits little control of the language. has errors that make comprehension difficult. shows minimal control of language skills. may be illegible or unrecognizable as English.

-- totally unrelated to the topic. - filled with indecipherable words and is illegible. - $\blacksquare$ incoherent with illogical or garbled syntax. - blank.
+" totally unrelated to the topic.

+" filled with indecipherable words and is illegible.

+- incoherent with illogical or garbled syntax.

+blank.